The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 If I should spend some seconds to detail the illustration of the average position screen above and the term central winger provided in the title, we see the big difference in terms of field of vision between a wide player (read inside forward) who looks to affect the center pitch and a more traditional winger who hugs the touchline.
 With the back against the touchline the effective vision of the field drops from 360 degrees to 180.
 It means that it will be far more difficult for the opposite marker to counter the central winger who have a number of (passing) options around himself – especially the likes of the forward runs of the complete .
 Here it’s a matter of correct body angle for the IF-s to be the most effective in the halfspace channel.

-While the IF-A looks to stretch the opposing formation both diagonally and vertically by holding a position as high up the pitch as possible, will the IF-S constantely look to exploit the space between the opposing fullback and winger playing much closer to his wingback companion (CWB-a).
+While the IF (left) looks to stretch the opposing formation both diagonally and vertically by holding a position as high up the pitch as possible, will the IF (right) constantely look to exploit the space between the opposing fullback and winger playing much closer to his wingback companion.
 The lower mentality aims to drag the fullback out of position.

-The case about lower mentality and exploiting pockets of space can be evident when the CWB-attack has the ball close to the byline as the IF-S will stay on the corner of the penalty box offering a chance to play a 60 to 90 degrees angled pass.
-Here he will partly cover for the CWB-A forward run, be able to put immediate pressure on the opponent if ball is lost, provide numerical superiority around the ball zone, give opposing players a dilemma on zones to mark and finally offer himself for a pass to switch the point of attack.
+The case about lower mentality and exploiting pockets of space can be evident when the CWB has the ball close to the byline as the IF-S will stay on the corner of the penalty box offering a chance to play a 60 to 90 degrees angled pass.
+Here he will partly cover for the CWB forward runs, be able to put immediate pressure on the opponent if ball is lost, provide numerical superiority around the ball zone, give opposing players a dilemma on zones to mark and finally offer himself for a pass to switch the point of attack.